UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Item Attempts value only returns 1

-Attemptz item is not updated on new attempts and always returns value 1 when used inside Item Edit or Item Compare.
+Attempts item is not updated on new attempts and always returns value 1 when used inside Item Edit or Item Compare.

 # Area Triggers